The Bahamas–Mexico relations: Bilateral agreements

 Both nations have signed a few bilateral agreements such an Agreement for Scientific and Technical Cooperation (1992); Agreement for Exchange of Information on Tax Matters (2010); and an Agreement on the Elimination of Visas for Ordinary Passport holders (2010).
+Each year, the Mexican government offers scholarships for nationals of The Bahamas to study postgraduate studies at Mexican higher education institutions.

 Trade

-In 2018, trade between the Bahamas and Mexico totaled US$41.9 million dollars.
-The Bahamas main exports to Mexico include: oil, spirit drinks, aluminum and petroleum gas.
-Mexico's main exports to the Bahamas include: oil, telephones and mobile phones; refrigerators and freezers; and automobiles for touristic purposes.
-The Bahamas is the 36th largest foreign investor in Mexico.
-Between 1999–2017, foreign direct investment from the Bahamas to Mexico totaled $268 million dollars.
-Mexican multinational company Cemex operates in the Bahamas.
+In 2023, trade between The Bahamas and Mexico totaled US$53 million dollars.
+The Bahamas main exports to Mexico include: oil and scrap metal.
+Mexico's main exports to The Bahamas include: motor vehicles, alcohol, refrigerators, cement and chemical based products.
+Mexican multinational company Cemex operates in The Bahamas.